A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

-\textbf{Lifecycle prediction.} \cite{lin_mm-pred_2019} predict the next events of business processes by learning a recurrent neural network that takes multiple event attributes into account.
-Accordingly, the event prediction problem is stated for an ongoing process instance $y = \langle (e_1, a^1_1, \ldots , a^m_1), \ldots , (e_n, a^1_n, \ldots , a^m_n) \rangle $ with event activities $e_1, \ldots, e_n $ and event attributes $a^1_1, \ldots , a^m_n $ as predicting the next event $(e_{n + 1}, a^1_{n + 1}, \ldots , a^m_{n + 1})$ of the ongoing process instance $s$.
+\textbf{Lifecycle prediction.} \cite{lin_mm-pred_2019} predict the next events of business processes by learning a recurrent neural network (RNN) that takes multiple event attributes into account.
+Accordingly, the EP problem is stated for an ongoing process instance $y = \langle (e_1, a^1_1, \ldots , a^m_1), \ldots , (e_n, a^1_n, \ldots , a^m_n) \rangle $ with event activities $e_1, \ldots, e_n $ and event attributes $a^1_1, \ldots , a^m_n $ as predicting the next event $(e_{n + 1}, a^1_{n + 1}, \ldots , a^m_{n + 1})$ of the ongoing process instance $s$.
 Hence, \cite{lin_mm-pred_2019} can predict lifecycles of events, since the lifecycle of an event is an attribute of the event.
-Nevertheless, lifecycle carries special semantics for event prediction, as, for example, an \emph{abort} lifecycle event for the delivery activity of a logistics company signifies that the \emph{end} will not occur at all and, therefore, the delivery will fail \cite{rinderle-ma_predictive_2022}.
-Also, the lifecycle determines the duration of the activity recorded through multiple events, e.g., an activity paused once for 5 minutes has a duration of 5 minutes lower than the time between its \emph{start} and \emph{end}.
+Nevertheless, lifecycle carries special semantics for EP. \janikrr{For example,} an \emph{abort} lifecycle event for the delivery activity of a logistics company signifies that the \emph{end} will not occur at all and, therefore, the delivery will fail \cite{rinderle-ma_predictive_2022}.
+Also, the lifecycle determines the duration of the activity recorded through multiple events. \janikrr{For instance,} an activity paused once for 5 minutes has a duration of 5 minutes lower than the time between its \emph{start} and \emph{end}.
 For prediction goals that are evaluated on the duration, e.g., efficiency of the resource executing the activity, the special semantics of the lifecycle has to be taken into account.
 Consequently, the prediction method should not stop at predicting the lifecycle as an attribute, but incorporate its semantics.

-Similarly, the other proposals partly meeting lifecycle prediction conceptualize event prediction with multiple, unspecified event attributes and do not incorporate lifecycle semantics.
-If the data source for the evaluation does not provide lifecycle information, this should not be taken as the reason for excluding it in a method design, as this would not allow the method to be generally applied to data sources with event lifecycle information.
-Due to the importance of lifecycle information for prediction, if the data source does not provide lifecycle information, researchers should recommend the additional recording of this information to those data sources.
+Similarly, the other proposals partly meeting lifecycle prediction conceptualize EP with multiple, unspecified event attributes and do not incorporate lifecycle semantics.
+If the data source for the evaluation does not provide lifecycle information, this should not be taken as the reason for excluding it in a method design. \janikrr{Exclusion} would not allow the method to be generally applied to data sources with event lifecycle information.
+Due to the importance of lifecycle information for prediction, researchers should recommend the additional recording of this information to a data source, if the data source does not provide lifecycle information.